95gas/MUSIQUA.-A-simple-web-player/README.md

 ## Introduction

 Here we present our project about the implementation of a web music player realized for the course Web Programming at ENSSAT ( in Lannion, France ).
+The project has been developed by exploiting the JEE technology and designed by taking into account the MDV ( Model View Controller ) software design pattern.

 #### Stackholders
 There are three kind of users involved in the use of the web player:
 * Customer, the normal user of the application.
-* tAdministrator: can edit the info of the clients.
+* Administrator: can edit the info of the clients.
 * Music administrator: can edit the music library.

 For every kind of user the features offered by the app are differents.
 The interface to show is decided at the logging phase by checking the identity of the user.